amazonalexa3113-fr/fiscmd/README.md

 > for update announcement + logs, pls join my discord server so that u'll be notified bout "new update when"

 https://discord.gg/wzCjFwc2PR

+also the README.txt (the txt and **NOT** md) file that ur seeing above me??

+thats the instructions guide to help u how 2 make the msvc project :D

+for u to actually edit the script n stuff + debug ur own fiscmd clone :D

+(jst dont copy me)